tansibMuttakin/poridhi-1/README.md

 server will start listening at localhost:5000

-Prerequisit: MySQL and REDIS needs to be install on host machine
+Prerequisit: MySQL and REDIS needs to be installed on host machine.